Michigan's only undergraduate

 Green Chemistry degree!

-The UM-Flint Chemistry and Biochemistry Department is proud to announce their NEW Bachelor of Science in Green Chemistry starting Fall 2018.
-This is the only degree of its type in the region!
-By joining the Green Chemistry program, you are committed to learning the fundamentals of chemistry while adding extra emphasis on the environmental, social, and industrial impacts of chemical processes.
+By studying Green Chemistry at UM-Flint, you demonstrate your commitment to learning the fundamentals of chemistry while adding extra emphasis on the environmental, social, and industrial impacts of chemical processes.

-As a student of the UM-Flint Green Chemistry program, you can expect the same outstanding education as a traditional UM-Flint Chemistry student, including:
+As a Green Chemistry student, you can expect the same outstanding education as a traditional UM-Flint Chemistry student, including:

 - one-on-one faculty interactions